-(a) All original papers presented for filing and copies as provided in L.R.
-10.3 shall be on $8\frac{1}{2} \times 11$ inch uncolored opaque paper of good quality, flat and unfolded, without back or cover, and shall be firmly bound together and pre-punched to accommodate a $2\frac{3}{4}$ inch two-prong fastener centered at the top of the page.

-(b) The content of all papers shall be typewritten, printed, or prepared on one side of the paper only, and must be in true double-spacing, except for quoted material and footnotes, in at least 12 point font without erasures or materially defacing interlineations.
-Spacing mechanisms such as "Exactly 24" are not acceptable.

-- (c) Each page shall be numbered consecutively at the bottom. - (d) The top, bottom and side margins must be at least one inch. - (e) Names shall be printed or typed under all signatures.
+- (a) All original papers presented for filing and copies as provided in L.R.
+10.3 shall be on 81⁄2 x11 inch uncolored opaque paper of good quality, flat and unfolded, without back or cover, and shall be firmly bound together and pre-punched to accommodate a 23⁄4 inch two-prong fastener centered at the top of the page.
+Original papers presented by prisoners may be folded and need not be bound or pre-punched. - (b) The content of all papers shall be typewritten, printed, or prepared on one side of the paper only, and must be in true double-spacing, except for quoted material and footnotes, in at least 12 point font without erasures or materially defacing interlineations.
+Spacing mechanisms such as "Exactly 24" are not acceptable. - (c) Each page shall be numbered consecutively at the bottom. - (d) The top, bottom and side margins must be at least one inch. - (e) Names shall be printed or typed under all signatures.